eddiechapman/out-there-website/README.md

 ## Creating new content

-Blog content comes in two varieties: **news**, representing announcements or recaps, and **events** containing information about a specific performance event.
+Blog content comes in two varieties: **videos**, representing video releases, and **events** containing information about a specific performance event.

-To post a news or event article, create a markdown file with the appropriate metadata (see below) and place it in either `out-there-website/content/events` or `out-there-website/content/news`.
+To post a video or event article, create a markdown file with the appropriate metadata (see below) and place it in either `out-there-website/content/events` or `out-there-website/content/videos`.

 Run `pelican -t theme --autoreload --listen content` and you will see the new post locally.
 Commit and push the new content to Github and it will appear on the website.

 See below for instructions and metadata descriptions for each type of content.

-## News
+## Videos

-> Represents a blog post or announcement.
+> Represents a video release.

 ### Metadata